williamcodes/dotfiles/README.markdown

 home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-## topical

-Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.

 ## what's inside

 A lot of what's inside is just aliases: `gs` for `git status`, `gl` for `git pull --rebase --prune`, for example.
-You can browse the `aliases.zsh` files in each topic directory.
+You can browse the `aliases.zsh` file.
 There's also a collection of scripts in `bin` you can browse.
-A few notable ones:
+A few notable
+ones:

 ###system
 - `c` is an autocomplete shortcut to your projects directory.
 For example, `c